fabriciodorneles/kaiban-study/README.md

-# KaibanJS Demo - AI Agents for Project Planning
+# KaibanJS Study - AI Agents for Project Planning

-This is a demo project that uses KaibanJS to create a team of AI agents specialized in project planning.
+This is a study project that uses KaibanJS to create a team of AI agents specialized in project planning.

 ## Prerequisites